Medical Student AAFP Leaders

 As medical care and health care reform undergo pivotal changes, the voice of medical students is critical in shaping a future that aligns with the core principles of primary care.
 Learn what drew current leaders to their roles and find out what they hope to achieve through their skills and passion for family medicine.

-In her role, Sway represents student member interestes at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.
+In her role, Julia represents student member interestes at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.

-In her role, Anna represents student member interests at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.
+In her role, Amanda represents student member interests at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.

-In his role, John brings a student perspective to high-level decision-making discussions of the AAFP Board of Directors.
+In his role, Chandler brings a student perspective to high-level decision-making discussions of the AAFP Board of Directors.

 Stanford University School of Medicine